Open Letter to My Priests – Seeking Spiritual Guidance.

 Today, Judeo-Christian moral values are known throughout the world, but the problem I’m seeking guidance on is best described by Pope Paul VI.
 “Christianity seems absent from social life and faith is relegated to the private sphere”; hidden, invisible, thus life in society has become “secularized under pressure from the models of thought and action spread by the prevailing culture.”

 How to bring holiness and culture together in a secularized, increasingly totalitarian, cancel culture world?
 Through the Grace of God, I pray to always remember two words: Imitate Christ.
 He gave comfort to the sick and the suffering – charity.
+First he prayed.
+He taught us how to pray.

+Catholic prayer has a scientific role to play in medicine.
 The secular world trusts the scientific method, which it actually learned from the Catholic Church’s historical, precise and rational cultivation of knowledge and truth.
-Catholic prayer has a scientific role to play in medicine.

-If most medical professionals are anything like my oncologists, they will pull up the studies on their computer to show me the stats, such as 80% of cancer patients say prayer reduces stress and anxiety.
-Ideally, a doctor can add, “Here is a Pastoral Healing Prayer Ministry you have the option to call.
+If most medical professionals are anything like my oncologists, they will pull up the studies on their computer to show me the stats, such as nearly 80% of cancer patients say prayer reduces stress and anxiety.
+Ideally, a doctor can add, “Here is a Therapeutic Prayer Ministry you have the option to call.
 They are trained to guide you in therapeutic prayer, free of charge.”
 Research affirms that many physicians, even the atheists, say they wish they had some faith-based referral they could give patients in times of crisis.

 Dialogue is a medium of culture, it raises awareness, but there must be common ground for conversation, not divided rooms sealed off from interaction, understanding or exposure to each other.
 And it must be credible.